 Losing your driver's license for a for driving under the influence (DUI) arrest or conviction.

-When your license is suspended or revoked for a DUI or traffic tickets, you might be able to regain limited driving privilege with a "hardship" or "restricted" license.
+A driver whose license is suspended or revoked for a DUI or having too many tickets may be able to get a “hardship” or “restricted” license for driving to and from certain places.

 Electronic ankle bracelets can be used to monitor the location and even alcohol consumption of the wearer.
 When these devices monitor alcohol consumption, they are often called “continuous remote alcohol monitoring” (SCRAM) bracelets